sebastianbergmann/phpunit-documentation-english/src/textui.rst

 ``--group <name>``

-    Only run tests from the specified list of comma-separated test groups.
+    Run only the tests from the specified groups.
+You may provide a separate --group parameter for each group you wish to target.

 ``--exclude-group <name>``

-    Run all tests except for those from the specified list of comma-separated test groups.
+    Run all tests, excluding specific groups by providing multiple --exclude-group parameters.

 ``--covers <name>``